Getting back to exercise and successful ageing

 Successful ageing is a term often used in literature which is more or less defined as good health in later life.

-From a Musculo-skeletal point of view, staying active helps maintain muscle strength, power and endurance whereas a reduction in these parameters can make us susceptible to injury or pain.
+From a Musculo-skeletal point of view, staying active helps maintain muscle strength, power, and endurance whereas a reduction in these parameters can make us susceptible to injury or pain.
+This is why it is so important to introduce workout routines for older adults into your daily life.

 Due to the pandemic many of us have been forced to stop our regular attendances to the gym, swimming pools and exercise classes and have not had the motivation to find alternative forms of exercise participation.